InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/FM_BC_BondingSurface_Redeeming_v1.md

 - **issuanceToken address**: What is the address of the issuance token?
 - **acceptedToken (collateral Token) address**: What is the address of the token that is accepted as collateral by the BondingCurve contract?
-- **bonding surface formula address**: What is the address of the formula contract that is used to calculate the issuance and redeeming amount?
+- **quadratic price Formula address**: What is the address of the formula contract that is used to calculate the issuance and redeeming amount?
 - **capitalRequired amount**: What is the capital that is needed to operate the protocol according to market size and conditions?
 - **basePriceMultiplier value**: What is the base price multiplier in the bonding curve formula?
 - **buyFee percentage**: What is the fee that is charged for the buying of the issuance token?